CYP (Cyproheptadine hydrochloride 4 mg)

 Pill imprint CYP has been identified as Cyproheptadine hydrochloride 4 mg.

-Cyproheptadine is used in the treatment of anorexia; migraine; anorexia nervosa; failure to thrive; cluster headaches (and more), and belongs to the drug class antihistamines.
+Cyproheptadine is used in the treatment of sexual dysfunction, ssri induced; anorexia; migraine; failure to thrive; allergic reactions (and more), and belongs to the drug class antihistamines.
 There is no proven risk in humans during pregnancy.
 Cyproheptadine 4 mg is not subject to the Controlled Substances Act.

 See also related documents.